cedadev/ceda-fbs/README.md

 Wrote datasets file to: ceda_all_datasets.ini
 ```

-You should now have a file mapping identifiers to dataset paths, i.e.:
+You should now have an INI file that maps identifiers to dataset paths, i.e.:

 ```
 $ head -3 ceda_all_datasets.ini